kiboschool/course-programming-2/src/lessons/abstraction/abstract-methods-and-classes.md

 ```

+This code is simple and easy to read.
 The function is able to connect to and run queries on any databases without actually knowing how the database works or what type of database it is.
 It just needs to know that the database has a connect method and a query method (which are defined by the DatabaseConnection abstract class).

 </details>